-The Dawe School focuses on a different positive character trait each month and honors students for displaying that character trait.
-Integrity and honesty were the character traits for February.
-Congratulations to these Dawe Dragons who were recently recognized for showing integrity and honesty!
-(This month the Dawe is focusing on acceptance and patience.)
+The Dawe School focuses on different positive character traits each month and honors students for displaying those character traits at a "Character Counts" assembly.
+Acceptance and patience were the character traits for March.
+Congratulations to these Dawe Dragons who were recently recognized for showing acceptance and patience!

 Here is a sampling of the many great things going on in the Dawe School art studio!
 Kindergarten self portraits, observational stuffed animal drawings (using pastels) in first grade, and lots of painting/sculptures/hot glue creations sprinkled throughout!

 Take a look at the District calendar for 2023-2024 (next school year) here: https://5il.co/1pyqz

 Here are the breakfast & lunch menus for February: https://www.stoughtonschools.org/page/menus

 “The Whalemobile” visited the Dawe School!
 The Whalemobile is a life-sized inflatable whale named Nile, modeled after a real humpback whale that can be seen off the coast of Massachusetts.
 The inflatable whale was set up in the Dawe School gymnasium, with classes visiting it throughout the 2-day visit.
 Students could even go inside the inflatable structure to get a look at what a whale’s interior would look like!
 Students enjoyed getting up close to Nile, going inside, and learning about whales during their time with the Whalemobile.